cortex-lab/phy/docs/api.md

 ---

+#### ManualClusteringView.on_cluster

+**`ManualClusteringView.on_cluster(self, up)`**

+Callback function when a clustering action occurs.
+May be overriden.

+Note: this method is called *before* on_select() so as to give a chance to the view to update itself before the selection of the new clusters.

+This method is mostly only useful to views that show all clusters and not just the selected clusters (template view, raster view).

+---

 #### ManualClusteringView.on_select

 **`ManualClusteringView.on_select(self, cluster_ids=None, **kwargs)`**

-Callback functions when clusters are selected.
-To be overriden.
+Callback function when clusters are selected.
+May be overriden.

 ---